tadast/lrug.github.io/README.md

 Most of our meetings have talks from community members and we're always looking for people to give a talk.
 If you'd like to give a talk you should get in touch with [Murray Steele](http://h-lame.com/) ([@hlame](http://twitter.com/hlame), [murray.steele@lrug.org](mailto:murray.steele@lrug.org)) and suggest it.

 Our goal is to accept any offered talk.
 If the talk is obviously about Ruby it's a no-brainer; you can give your talk.
-If it's not obviously about Ruby we'll have a discussion first to see what the hook is for rubyists.
+If it's not obviously about Ruby we'll have a discussion first to see what the hook is for Rubyists.
 We're quite an open-minded group, so the hook doesn't have to be that obvious.
 In the unlikely event that it turns out that LRUG isn't a good home for your talk, we'll do our best to come up with some alternative ideas for places you could give it.

 ### Scheduling